-Dilute each concentration of standard 3x with the Dilution Buffer just prior to the assay, e.g. 50 μl of standard + 100 μl of Dilution Buffer for singlets, or preferably 100 μl of standard + 200 μl of Dilution Buffer for duplicates.
+Dilute each concentration of standard 3x with the Dilution Buffer prior to the assay, e.g. $50~\mu l$ of standard $+~100~\mu l$ of Dilution Buffer for singlets, or preferably $100~\mu l$ of standard $+~200~\mu l$ of Dilution Buffer for duplicates.
 Mix well (not to foam).
+Stability and storage:

-Opened standards are stable 3 month when stored at 2-8°C.

-Do not store the diluted Standard solutions.
+Opened standards are stable 3 month when stored at 2-8°C. Do not store the diluted (3x) standards.

-Quality Controls HIGH, LOW
+Quality Controls High, Low

-Refer to the Certificate of Analysis for current Quality Control concentration!!!
+Refer to the Certificate of Analysis for current Quality Control concentrations!!!

-Reconstitute each Quality Control (HIGH and LOW) with 350 μl of distilled (deionized) water just prior to the assay.
+Reconstitute each Quality Control (High and Low) with 350 μl of distilled (deionized) water just prior to the assay.
 Let it dissolve at least 15 minutes with occasional gentle shaking (not to foam).

-Dilute reconstituted Quality Controls 3x with Dilution Buffer, e.g. 50 μl of Quality Control + 100 μl of Dilution Buffer when assaying samples in singlets, or preferably 100 μl of Quality Control + 200 μl of Dilution Buffer for duplicates.
+Dilute reconstituted Quality Controls 3x with Dilution Buffer, e.g. 50 μ l of Quality Control + 100 μ l of Dilution Buffer when assaying samples in singlets, or preferably 100 μ l of Quality Control + 200 μ l of Dilution Buffer for duplicates.
 Mix well (not to foam).
+Stability and storage:

 The reconstituted Quality Controls must be used immediately or aliquoted and frozen at -20°C for 3 month.
 Avoid repeated freeze/thaw cycles.
 Do not store the diluted Quality Controls.

-Wash Solution Conc.
-(10x)
+Wash Solution Concentrate (10x)

 Dilute Wash Solution Concentrate (10x) ten fold in distilled water to prepare a 1x working solution.
-Example: 100 ml of Wash Solution Concentrate (10x) + 900 ml of distilled water for use of all 96-wells.
+Example: 100 ml of Wash Solution Concentrate (10x)+ 900 ml of distilled water for use of all 96-wells.
+Stability and storage: